ros-workshop/manipulation/README.md

 Make sure to install `apriltag_ros` if you have not done so from the previous workshop session.

-Now let's spawn an apriltag in gazebo and start the detectection.
+Now let's spawn an apriltag in gazebo and start the detection.
 We have a package in this workshop material which will spawn the tag and start a tag detection for the exact tag we just spawned.
 Have a look around and see if you can find it, and the different launch files you need to run.